GLOBAL MARKETS-Shares flat as financials offset growth concerns

 "Uncertainties about the economic outlook and political risks continue to loom and today's auction results are a sign that market dealers still see some value in core (European) debt," said Annalisa Piazza, market economist at Newedge.

-Ten-year German bonds in the secondary market rose to put yields at 1.492 percent.
+Ten-year German bond yields in the secondary market rose to put yields at 1.490 percent.

 U.S. Treasury prices, meanwhile, extended their recent gains on concerns about the federal government's debt limit.
 The benchmark 10-year U.S. Treasury note was up 3/32 in price, with the yield at 1.8237 percent.